 Many researchers in the field believe that such a theory could open radically new aspects on our understanding of matter and energy, paving the way for applications beyond energy, such as remediation of nuclear waste.

-Current news on the technology progress in this field can be found on E-Cat World.
+Current news on the technology progress in this field can be found at E-Cat World.

 For those interested in the present status of scientific research on LENR, a good start is a special section dedicated to the field in the Indian journal Current Science from February 2015.
 More than 1,000 original scientific papers on cold fusion can also be found at the online library LENR-CANR.org.

-The main conference on the scientific aspects of LENR is ICCF, which will hold its 20th session on October 2-7, 2016, in Sendai, Japan.
+The main conference on the scientific aspects of LENR is ICCF, which will hold its 21st session on June 3-8, 2018, in Fort Collins, Colorado, USA.